apache/druid/docs/ingestion/ingestion-spec.md

 they cannot refer to other transforms.
 And they cannot remove fields, only add them.
 However, they can shadow a field with another field containing all nulls, which will act similarly to removing the field.

-Druid includes two kinds of built-in transforms: expression transforms and [scan transforms](#scan-transform).
 The expression transform has the following syntax:

 ```
 {